 Third, we will discuss laws that HR personnel must consider.
 First, the recruiter must deal with the Immigration and Nationality Act, when they make you fill out the I-9 form.

-Another is the set of Equal Employment Opportunity (EEO) laws, which are to prevent employers from discriminating against any applicant or employee due to disability, age, sex, color, race, veteran status, national origin, or religion.
+Another is the set of Equal Employment Opportunity (EEO) laws, which prevent employers from discriminating against any applicant or employee due to disability, age, sex, color, race, veteran status, national origin, or religion.
 This affects the recruitment, harassment, disciplinary, and termination policies and procedures.

 The Family and Medical Leave Act (FMLA) affects the Leave and Time Off Work Policy.
 Fair Labor Standards Act (FSLA) instituted the 40-hour work week.
 Most of us are familiar with OSHA: the Occupational Safety and Health Act that greatly enhances workplace safety.
 It hangs on that corkboard in the Restaurant SOP blog.